See below for all our entry requirements to undergraduate courses at the University of Stirling.

 For more information visit The Scottish Credit and Qualifications Framework website.

-We will express offers in terms of A-level grades.
+We make offers based on your A-level grades.
 You can also check our course pages for specific A-level entry requirements.

 Offers will normally be made on a basis equal to three A-levels, although all applications will be considered individually and offers may be given with less.